JFK - SEL

 What is the cheapest New York John F Kennedy Intl Airport to Seoul flight route?

-Our data shows that the cheapest route for a return flight from New York John F Kennedy Intl Airport to Seoul cost $714 and was between New York John F Kennedy Intl Airport (JFK) and Incheon Intl Airport (ICN).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $714.
+The cheapest return flight from New York John F Kennedy Intl Airport to Seoul costs $697 on the route between New York John F Kennedy Intl Airport (JFK) and Incheon Intl Airport (ICN).
+It is also the most popular route.

 What’s the cheapest day of the week to fly from New York John F Kennedy Airport to Seoul?